JaoColoma/jaocoloma.github.io/Text to Speech.md

 				os.close();
 	```
 	Part 1 shows the connection to the service.
 The credentials are obtained and are passed to the service.

 	Part 2 shows the input to output process.
 In the first part, the text is retrieved from the index.jsp and the format is set to a wav file.
 After which, it is passed to the service with the use of the service.synthesize method.
 The parameters needed are the text and the file format, which are both strings.
 It returns an InputStream.
+The synthesize method can be used using the "import com.ibm.watson.developer_cloud.text_to_speech.v1.TextToSpeech;" import.

 	Part 3 shows the download process.
 An OutputStream is created and the InputStream is written there.
 The OutputStream is then flushed in order for the file to be downloaded.

 ####Delete the sample application for housekeeping

 1. Go to Bluemix.
 2. Click Dashboard.
 3. From the Applications List, click the gear icon of the created application.
+In the Services tab, make sure that the Text to Speech service is selected.
+In the Routes tab, make sure that the route (i.e., URL) is selected.
 4. Choose Delete App.

 <br>